jpcurti/E3V3SE_display_klipper/docs/README.md

 This project allows you to use the original Creality E3V3SE (Ender 3 V3 SE) display with Klipper when connected directly to the host (at the moment a Raspberry pi only) via UART and GPIOs.
 It fetches the information from Klipper via the moonraker API and is able to send basic commands back, so that you can re-use the printer original display for some basic functionality.

-As the E3V3SE communication protocol  with the display is (at the moment) not public, this repository also contains a guide on how to reverse engineer the communication protocol, so that the same can be done for any other 3d printer.
-Feel free to modify it to your specific model and, most important, have fun doing it :).
+Considering that the communication protocol between E3V3SE and the display is presently undisclosed, the repository includes a [comprehensive guide on reverse engineering the communication protocol of such printers](/docs/tjc3224_reverse_engineering.md).
+This resource is invaluable for extending this capability to other 3D printers.
+Users are encouraged to customize the project to suit their specific printer models.

 ## Installation